FBI Seattle History

 On March 11, 1937, Ray C. Suran was directed to proceed to Seattle and “assume the duties of Acting Special Agent in Charge of the Bureau Field Division to be opened there.”
 He reestablished the office in the Vance Building at 3rd Avenue and Union Street.
 It has been in continuous operation ever since.

 The division soon had a major national case on its hands.
-On December 27, 1936, nine-year-old Charles Mattson was kidnapped from his Seattle home.
+On December 27, 1936, 10-year-old Charles Mattson was kidnapped from his Tacoma home.
 Two weeks later, his body was found by a hunter.
 The ensuing investigation—codenamed MATTNAP—was first opened by the Portland Division but soon fell to Seattle to continue.
 The search for a killer was lengthy and exhaustive—as late as 1945, the office still had eight agents assigned to the case.
 Unfortunately, the search was also unsuccessful, and the murderer was never found.

 1940s and 1950s